-With any dataset collected in large volumes and, at high velocities, missing data will occur.
+With any dataset collected in large volumes and at high velocities, missing data will occur.
 For the Nevada Research Data Center(NRDC), a Nevada-based data management center, the occurrence of missing data can be frustrating.[1]
-Holes in data hinder data analytics and reduce usable data.
-Oftentimes, entire rows of downloaded measurements are thrown out by data users to simplify pre-processing and reduce the time to science.
-This reduction of usable data slows down research being done in Nevada and similar institutions on issues like water conservation and global warming.
-This, in turn, reduces the flow of actionable intelligence which can be used to drive institutional policies on these matters.
+Data holes hinder data analytics by reducing usable data.
+Oftentimes, entire rows of downloaded measurements are thrown out by data users to simplify pre-processing.
+Any loss or lack of usable data slows down research being done by various institutions on issues like water conservation and global warming.
+This, in turn, reduces the production of actionable intelligence which can be used to drive institutional policies on these matters.

-Many phenomena can poke holes in otherwise valid datasets.
-Oftentimes a long string of data points to go unlogged in an unbroken sequence.
-This particular occurrence of missing data present many problems when considering how best to fill the holes that were generated.
+Myriad phenomena can poke holes in otherwise valid datasets, and can result in long sequential strings of missing data.
+When a large series of data points goes missing, it makes data repair that much harder than if scattered holes were found.
 Specifically, sequences of missing data preclude the use of intuitive varieties of data imputation, like interpolation.
 With interpolation, a singular hole in time series data can be filled by finding the mean between the preceding and following data points and inserting that value.
-While not foolproof, methods like this can be simple and effective, however, they start to fail as the gaps between data points get wider.
+While not foolproof, methods like this can be simple and effective, however, they start to fail as the gaps between known data points get wider.
 To surmount this problem more advanced imputation techniques are required.
 Many approaches exist to accurately fill data holes, however one of the most effective techniques comes from the domain unsupervised machine learning: clustering, specifically Fuzzy K-Means (FKM) clustering.
-[2] By using multivariate data from other sites and sensors, a missing value can be assigned with, varying certainty, into multiple clusters with similar values according to the similarity of other values collected at the missing timestamp.
+[2] By using multivariate data from other sites and sensors, a missing value can be assigned into multiple clusters with similar values according to the similarity of other values, or "features", collected at the missing timestamp.
 Even in the occurrence of large strings of missing data points, accurate clustering is still possible and provides sufficient contextual information for imputing data.

 This method comes with a downside however.
 Fuzzy K Means clustering is a notoriously slow algorithm, especially when compared with other common imputation methods [2].
 FKM often requires hundreds of iterations of tens of thousands of euclidean distance comparisons.
-If naively implemented, this algorithm can take hours for a full clustering of 40,000 vectors of floating point measurements.
+If naively implemented, this algorithm can take hours to separate 40,000 vectors of floating point measurements into meaningful groups.

-To address this, we propose to leverage the power of GPUs to enable the concurrent processing of embarrassingly parallel distance and optimization calculations used by FKM Clustering.
+To address this, we propose to leverage the power of GPUs to enable the massive concurrent processing of embarrassingly parallel distance and optimization calculations used by FKM Clustering.
 Specifically, this paper proposes modifications to a specific Fuzzy K Means algorithm, called "Robust and Sparse Fuzzy K Means".
-Using this algorithm ensures that robust and accurate clustering occurs with any number of GPUs.
+This algorithm ensures that robust and accurate clustering occurs with any number of GPUs.
 This paper shows that our proposed improved Robust and Sparse Fuzzy K-Means (iRSFKM) algorithm provides accuracy results sufficient for the imputation needs of the NRDC with up to 180x speedup over an optimized implementation of the original.

 The remainder of this paper is organized as follows: Section II describes the background of data imputation, FKM clustering, and the use of GPUs in these domains.
 Section II also describes in more significant detail the background required to understand the RSFKM algorithm which this paper modifies.
-Section III describes the details of implementing and adapting the RSFKM algorithm to one GPU and multiple
+Section III describes the details of implementing and adapting the RSFKM algorithm to one GPU and multiple GPUs.

-GPUs.
 Section IV outlines the experiments run and results which validate the iRSFKM implementation on one GPU and multiple GPUs.
 Section V concludes the paper and outlines avenues and opportunities for future research based on this work.